 Various improvements have been added to the Dover High School walk zone over the years.
 An example of this is the shared-use path that runs behind several houses on the southern side of Route 8 (Forrest Avenue) and connects to the high school.
-Another example is the HAWK beacon at the intersection of Forrest Avenue and Dover High Drive.
+Another example is the high intensity activated crosswalk ("HAWK") beacon at the intersection of Forrest Avenue and Dover High Drive.
 Despite these changes, there are many areas that are still in need of improvement, especially those that are frequented by students.
 Maps depicting the school walk zone are included in Appendix A of this study.